chinzjay/Final_Project/README.md

 - **Linear Regression** to predict the percentage of Personal Tourism

 ### Logistic Regression
 Logistic Regression is a supervised learning model that is used for predicting binary outcomes.
 The dependent variable is categorical in this approach.
 It is used in statistics and machine learning to understand the relationship between the dependent variable and one or more independent variables by estimating probabilities using a logistic regression equation.
 This type of analysis can help predict the probability of an event happening.
 In our case, it is used to predict what type of tourism is more likely in a country.
-The analysis looks at Personal tourists, Business tourists, number of visitors from various regions (Africa, Americas, East Asia and Pacific, Europe, Middle East), Population of different age groups (65+, 15-64, 0-14), Urban Population, Inbound Tourism, Outbound Tourism (Indepepndent variables).
+The analysis looks at Personal tourists, Business tourists, number of visitors from various regions (Africa, Americas, East Asia and Pacific, Europe, Middle East), Population of different age groups (65+, 15-64, 0-14), Urban Population, Inbound Tourism, Outbound Tourism etc (Independent variables).
-The information from the analysis can be used by the Itinerary Preparation Department to develop appropriate travel packages for various countries.

-- The dataset(features and target) was split into test and train sets using the train_test_split() function.
+- The dataset (features and target) was split into test and train sets using the train_test_split() function.
 - Scikit-learn's StandardScaler module was used to standardize numerical data.
 - Logistic regression model was created.
 LogisticRegression was imported from the Scikit-learn library, and then the model was instantiated.
 - The model was then trained with the training data using fit() method.